Saints Joachim and Anne

-Memorial: Liturgical Color: White
+Liturgical Color: White

 The Muslim Quran refers to Saint Anne in Arabic as Hannah, says that she conceived in her old age, expecting a male, but was given a daughter, naming her Mary.
 The first mention of Anne and Joachim in the Christian tradition is an apocryphal text from the second century.
-The text was condemned as fraudulent by the earliest experts in scripture.
+The text was condemned as fraudulent by the earliest scripture scholars.
 It is natural for the Church to exalt the earthly origins of Jesus of Nazareth.
 It communicates something important—that everyone comes from somewhere and someone, even God.
 The historical Jesus plants a flag in the ground of a certain place, a certain time, and a certain family.
 No one is from everywhere.
 No one is from always.
 No one is a citizen of the world, really and truly.
 Everyone has one mom, one dad, and four grandparents.

 Christianity is not a pastiche of environmental concerns, emotions, moral truisms, and soft love.
 The Church is not a big electric blanket.
-She’s doesn’t exist to make us feel cozy.
-God comes to us through the very outward, historical forms of a hierarchical institution, through the water, bread, wine and oil of the sacraments, through words, events, and people.
+She doesn’t exist to make us feel cozy.
+God comes to us through the very outward, historical forms of a hierarchical institution, through the water, bread, wine, and oil of the sacraments, through words, events, and people.
 God can speak to us from the inside, from the spirit, from the quiet of the heart.
 Yes.
 But He comes to us primarily, in a manner protected from subjective misinterpretation, in outwardness, in time, and in structures.
 The Supreme Being not only sustains history, then, He is found at a certain point inside of history.
 History, for the Christian, doesn’t just recede further and further into the past.
 It is ever present to us because God is ever present to us.